csparkresearch/csparkresearch.github.io/_posts/2019-03-02-pick-and-place.md

 ## Stencil Pasting
 {% include youtube.html id="iYGybBz1g-g" %}

 Solder paste is applied on the PCB via a stencil.
+Each point that needs to be soldered is applied with a thin layer of solder paste which is mix of powdered solder(Lead and Tin alloy), and flux(chemical which aids in cleaning oxide layers).

 <div class="ui clearing divider"></div>
 ## Assembly